Mallika Bajaj: Web Wonder Woman Rooting for Tech-Tonic Shift

 They do not use templates and take great pride in curating custom designs and using video and audio to impart e-skill and for e-courses.
 Little Yellow Beetle is striving day in and out for a day when every Indian will be able to connect, comprehend and consume technology on her/his palm, and not limit it to a luxury/utility.
-This farsightedness not only helps them stand out but also provide a notch above the competition in the market and help in lifting the Media & Communication industry as a whole.
+This farsightedness not only helps them stand out but also provides a notch above the competition in the market and helps in lifting the Media & Communication industry as a whole.

 Little Yellow Beetle believes and works diligently towards learning, growing and maturing, every single day.
-They are now imparting training on newer trends for consuming content, skill training and how to supply large-scale content to help the masses self-learn, self-skill and sustainably grow in their genres.
+They are now imparting training on newer trends for consuming content, skill training, and how to supply large-scale content to help the masses self-learn, self-skill, and sustainably grow in their genres.

 Mallika Bajaj’s professional journey, about the factors making her team unique and her valuable insights on factors businesses, should focus on after COVID-19 outbreak.

-Mallika Bajaj has always vouched by the principle that it would take a concoction of hard work and the brightest, truly extraordinary designers, developers, innovators with exceptional intellect, passion and creativity to come up with newer, even better ideas to succeed, round the clock.
+Mallika Bajaj has always vouched by the principle that it would take a concoction of hard work and the brightest, truly extraordinary designers, developers, innovators with exceptional intellect, passion, and creativity to come up with newer, even better ideas to succeed, around the clock.
 What she didn’t recognize when she set foot in the industry was perhaps the incredible power of faith – faith in the timing of things, in the universe, and most importantly in herself.

-Mallika Bajaj has learned a lot over the years, that the collective talent and ambitions of her team have changed the way netizens communicate — digitise and re-write their stories, one keyword at a time.
+Mallika Bajaj has learned a lot over the years, that the collective talent and ambitions of her team have changed the way netizens communicate — digitize and re-write their stories, one keyword at a time.
 Mallika Bajaj and her team at Little Yellow Beetle and Apna Dr. have gone from being able to communicate with and provide healthcare to the last girl child, in that last remote village of India, to be able to engage her, and aim to have her take it for granted.
 Technology if used fittingly, can be empowering beyond belief – with that belief, she strongly feels that she is now comfortable, knowing it’s her cushion – her purpose and also her wings.

 Mallika Bajaj strongly feels and remarks that one of the key achievements of her entrepreneurial journey is her team.
 Starting from nudging her sister to drop her dream job, her mother to forgo her successful teaching career, spanning two decades, right down to the people they have hired, whom today they call their family – they’re her key achievements and buttress in running their business ventures.
 Content with a human touch.